RNicolasMarin/QR-Craft/README.md

 * **CameraX**: displays the device’s camera feed within the app..
 * **ML Kit Barcode Scanning**: detects and extracts content from QR codes.
 * **ZXing**: generates QR codes from text and other data formats.
+* **Room**: library for local SQLite database.

 ## Roadmap
-I will begin working on Milestone 3 at the beginning of September.
-After that, there will be one final milestone.
+I will begin working on Milestone 4 in the middle of September.
+Except for some minor improvements that would be the last version for this app.

 ## Feedback